 As in many other countries, British customers had to rent their telephone set from GPO.
-Telephones were usually designed by GPO and manufactured in the so-called GPO factories or licensed to suppliers (usually British).
+Telephones were usually designed by GPO and manufactured in the so-called "GPO factories" or licensed to suppliers (usually British).

-This unit was called the Tele 121, and was delivered from 1924 onwards.
+This unit was called the "tele 121", and was delivered from 1924 onwards.
 Some suppliers had it in their catalogues until 1935.

-It could be connected to exchanges equipped with central battery (CB), especially to manually operated exchanges if they were equipped with CB, and to automatic ex-changes (always CB).
+It could be connected to exchanges equipped with central battery (CB), especially to manually operated exchanges if they were equipped with CB, and to automatic exchanges (always CB).
 The phone was delivered with or without a dial depending on which public exchange was installed.
 When a manual exchange was replaced by an automatic exchange, the phones could be converted by installing a dial.
 Some examples of GPO phones at Figure 6, 7 and 8.

-Some versions were with a backboard like the classic telephones of the early twentieth century (see Fig. 8 for an example).
+Some versions were with a "backboard" like the classic telephones of the early twentieth century (see Figure 8 for an example).

-Some websites indicate that the Tele 121 was built on the basis of the Bellset No. 1.
-This was a box with a bell and capacitor, which was supplied separately with a candlestick phone, see Fig. 14.
+Some websites indicate that the "tele 121" was built on the basis of the "bell set 1".
+This was a bell, which was supplied separately with a "candlestick phone", see Figure 14.

-Candlestick phones are beautiful in design, but have no place for a bell, which has to be placed separately, hence the success of the Bellset No. 1.
-Some call the Tele 121 the wall version of the candlestick phone.
-After all, the components (microphone, pear-shaped earpiece and dial) were mounted on the case of the Bellset No. 1.
+Candlestick phones are beautiful in design, but have no place for a bell, which has to be placed separately, hence the success of the "bell set 1".
+Some call the tele 121 the "wall version of the candlestick phone".
+After all, the components (microphone, pear-shaped earpiece and dial) were mounted on the case of the "bell set 1".